Kay Koplovitz: USA Networks

-Clinton Administration, Springboard Enterprises, Springboard Growth Capital, New York Fashion Tech Lab, Koplovitz & Company
+Clinton administration and Springboard Enterprises

 In the 1990s, Koplovitz became acquainted with the Clinton Administration.
 In early 1994, Koplovitz was among the TV executives who would assist President Bill Clinton in pushing a public service announcement campaign against violence in society, and was also later among media executives who personally met with President Clinton in 1996 to discuss TV's violence rating system.
 In 1998, President Clinton appointed Koplovitz to chair the bipartisan National Women's Business Council.
 This helped create a platform for her to co-found Springboard Enterprises in 2000.
-Springboard is a non-profit organization fostering venture capital investments in women-led high growth companies and has created about $36 billion in revenue, created over 10,000 jobs and has accelerated the growth of 850+ women led businesses since its inception.
+Springboard is a non-profit organization fostering venture capital investments in women-led high growth companies and has created about $36 billion in revenue, created over 10,000 jobs, and has accelerated the growth of 850+ women led businesses since its inception.

-Koplovitz also serves as head of the New York Fashion Tech Lab, which she co-founded in 2014 in hopes of bringing promising technology companies in collaboration with the fashion and retail industry.
+Koplovitz & Company, New York Fashion Tech Lab, and Springboard Growth Capital

-In 2016, she co-founded Springboard Growth Capital to bring growth stage investments to technology and life sciences companies emerging from Springboard Enterprises.

 In 1998, Koplovitz & Company LLC was established to provide advisory services to entertainment companies, sports organizations, advertisers and distributors.
 It advises companies on growth strategies and the firm makes investments in early and mid-stage companies in media and technology.
+She also serves as head of the New York Fashion Tech Lab, which she co-founded in 2014 in hopes of bringing promising technology companies in collaboration with the fashion and retail industry.
+In 2016, she co-founded Springboard Growth Capital to bring growth stage investments to technology and life sciences companies emerging from Springboard Enterprises.

 Board memberships

 In addition to her role as Chairman of both Springboard Enterprises and Springboard Growth Capital, Koplovitz also currently serves on the board at Athena Technology Acquisition Corp-SPAC and Athena Consumer Acquisition Corp, both part of Athena SPACs, Accenture Ventures and at Veniam.
+She is also affiliated with Athena Capital, where she is a part of its advisory network of senior women leaders.

 She previously served as chairman of the board of Kate Spade (formerly Liz Claiborne), from January 2007 until May 2013.
-She also previously served as a board member of ION Media, CA Technologies, Time Inc., Instinet, Oracle, Nabisco and General Re, Sun New Media and a trustee emeritus of The Paley Center for Media and The International Hall of Fame.

-In April 2014, Koplovitz joined the 10-member board of Time Inc., the publishing arm of Time Warner Inc. (now WarnerMedia, LLC).
-She remained on the board until Time Inc. was acquired by the Meredith Corporation (now Dotdash Meredith) in 2018.
+She also previously served as a board member of ION Media, CA Technologies, Time Inc., Instinet, Oracle, Nabisco and Gen Re, Sun New Media and a trustee emeritus of The Paley Center for Media and The International Hall of Fame.
+In April 2014, Koplovitz joined the 10-member board of Time Inc., at the time the publishing arm of Time Warner (later known as WarnerMedia).
+She remained on the board until Time Inc. was acquired by the Meredith Corporation in 2018.

 Awards and honors

 Koplovitz holds honorary doctorate degrees from Emerson College, St. John's University, Michigan State University and Canisius College.
 Other honors and awards she has received include: